Llew292/RSL500_PW_Finder/README.md

 ## Usage

 * Download And Run PWFinder.ps1
-* When Prompted Select *.rss File Then Wait For Completion
+* When Prompted Select *.rss , *.ach File Then Wait For Completion